githubtraining/migrating-your-repository/outline.md

 ### Activity 5: Saying Goodbye

 After Activity 4 is complete, the app should open a new issue using the text in `responses/08_graceful-exit.md` with the title "A few parting words"
-- Activity 5 concludes when the learner closes the issue